brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 I wrote recently that [some developers are wary of jumping on the JAMstack bandwagon due to client expectations](/blog/2019/04/26/client-work-and-the-jamstack/).
 When your client wants dynamic form processing, and your site is "static," what are you going to do?

-In this article, we'll explore two methods to do dynamic form routing based a user's answer to a form field.
+In this article, we'll explore two methods to do dynamic form routing based on a user's answer to a form field.

-The simple use case for this code is for when clients want to send an email to different places internally depending on the "department" selected by a user.
+The simple use case for this code is when clients want to send an email to different places internally depending on the "department" selected by a user.

 We'll explore two different methods for accomplishing this.
 One with no code beyond HTML and one with a simple serverless function to handle the form processing.